Join us on Saturday, 22nd November 2025, for the return of the Learning From Failure Conference — a unique one-day event at The Campbell Academy.

 Martine Wright MBE

-Martine will share her extraordinary journey of resilience after surviving the 7/7 London bombings, where she lost both legs.
-She will discuss how failure, loss, and adversity became the foundation for her new purpose and sporting success as a Paralympian.
+Martine will share her extraordinary story of resilience after surviving the 7/7 London bombings, in which she lost both legs.

 Louis Dunne